Billionaire Profile

 In-Depth Profile

-David Arthur Duffield was born on September 21, 1940, in Cleveland, Ohio, but grew up in Ho-Ho-Kus, New Jersey.
-He graduated from Ridgewood High School in 1958.
-He earned a bachelor's degree in electrical engineering and an MBA from Cornell University.
-During his time at Cornell, he played in a band and was a pitcher on the baseball team.
+David Arthur Duffield was born on September 21, 1940, in Cleveland, Ohio, and raised in Ho-Ho-Kus, New Jersey.
+He graduated from Ridgewood High School and then attended Cornell University, earning a Bachelor of Science degree in electrical engineering in 1962 and a Master of Business Administration in 1964.
+At Cornell, he was a member of Beta Theta Pi.

 Rise to Success